skip to main content

 What Is a Good Internet Speed for Gaming?

-Here’s the short answer: You don’t need a lot of speed to play games online.
-In fact, all you need is a 5Mbps connection or faster.
+Here’s the short answer: Online games don’t require much download speed.
+In fact, all you need is a 5Mbps connection or faster, even for the latest consoles.
 That’s it.
 Case closed.

 But don’t leave us just yet.
-Speed shouldn’t be your only concern.
-There’s much more to a good online gaming experience than signing up for the fastest internet plan on the planet.
-You need a connection with low latency, too, as no amount of speed will eliminate laggy gameplay if your latency ranges into hundreds of milliseconds.
+You still need a good connection to play online games, but there’s a bit more to it than signing up for the fastest internet plan on the planet.
+What you really need is a connection with low latency, as no amount of speed will eliminate laggy gameplay if your latency ranges into hundreds of milliseconds.

 We’ve boiled down the most important points of a good internet speed for gaming online so you know exactly what kind of connection you need to get the most out of your online gameplay.